Maryland women’s basketball has all its starters back and one goal — a national title

-“That pain in the stomach,” Benzan said at Big Ten media day on Thursday.
+“That pain in the stomach,” Benzan said at Big Ten media day Thursday.
 “The weight of it just hit.
 Just that memory of the tears, the pain, all the blood, sweat and tears that went into it.
 That’s what motivates us for this coming year.”

-The Big Ten men’s and women’s programs gathered inside the Gainbridge Fieldhouse, home of the Indiana Pacers and Fever, for a combined media day Thursday, and the Terrapins stood in a much different position than 12 months ago.
-No one knew what to expect after the reigning Big Ten champion lost five of its top six scorers and was prepared to heavily lean on three transfers and the No. 2 recruit in the nation.
+The Big Ten men’s and women’s programs gathered inside Gainbridge Fieldhouse, home of the Indiana Pacers and Fever, for a combined media day Thursday, and the Terrapins stood in a much different position than 12 months ago.
+No one knew what to expect after the reigning Big Ten champions lost five of their top six scorers and were prepared to heavily lean on three transfers and the No. 2 recruit in the nation.
 Maryland is more of a reload than rebuild program, but that doesn’t mean there weren’t questions to be answered.

 There are no questions entering the 2021-22 season — just expectations.
-The Terps return all five starters and the top eight scorers off a team that set the program’s record with 90.8 points per game.
-The team is likely to start the season ranked in the top five in the country and a national championship is the outright goal.
+The Terps return all five starters and the top eight scorers off a team that set a program record with 90.8 points per game.
+The team is likely to start the season ranked in the top five in the country, and a national championship is the outright goal.

 “First and foremost at Maryland we always welcome [high expectations],” Coach Brenda Frese said while wearing a sports coat lined with the pattern of the Maryland flag.
 “We want that bar set as high as possible.
 The standard has always been set.
-We’re disappointed any time we lose a game.
+We’re disappointed anytime we lose a game.
 For us, we embrace it.

-“I mean, our motto this season is: complete the mission.
-For us, it's going as far as we can, each and every game getting better, building upon each game we get to play in.
+“I mean, our motto this season is complete the mission.
+For us, it’s going as far as we can, each and every game getting better, building upon each game we get to play in.
 The schedule was created on purpose that way to prepare us for March.”

-That schedule will certainly test the Terps early and often.
+That schedule certainly will test the Terps early and often.
 The nonconference slate includes games against powerhouses Baylor, North Carolina State, Stanford and South Carolina.
-And that doesn’t include playing conference games in the Big Ten, which could be the strongest league in the country.
+And that doesn’t include games in the Big Ten, which could be the strongest conference in the country.

-All of that is exactly why Benzan and Chloe Bibby are back as graduate students, thanks to the additional year offered because of the coronavirus pandemic.
-Benzan was the top three-point shooter in the nation and Bibby was the team’s third leading scorer with 13.2 points per game to go along with 6.0 rebounds.
-Both probably would have had options to play professionally, but that feeling of having unfinished business remains.
+All of that is why Benzan and Chloe Bibby are back as graduate students, taking advantage of the additional year offered because of the coronavirus pandemic.
+Benzan was the top three-point shooter in the nation, and Bibby was the team’s third leading scorer at 13.2 points per game to go along with 6.0 rebounds.
+Both probably would have had options to play professionally, but unfinished business remains.

 “We love that the target is on our back,” Bibby said.
 “I would rather it that way, and I want them chasing us down.
 The Big Ten, we see how competitive it is already.
-And so, we know that target’s there, and I want everyone’s best shot every night.
+And so we know that target’s there, and I want everyone’s best shot every night.

 “I want everyone’s best shot because that’s going to prepare us for March, and that’s what we’re focused on.”